wazuh/wazuh-documentation/source/cloud-service/index.rst

 .. _cloud_service:

-Cloud Service
+Cloud service
 =============

 .. meta::
-  :description: Get started with Wazuh Cloud Service.
+  :description: Get started with Wazuh Cloud.

-Wazuh Cloud Service hosts and manages all the Wazuh components providing a solution for *Security Information and Event Management* (SIEM) and *Endpoint Detection and Response* (EDR) in one platform.
+Wazuh Cloud hosts and manages all the Wazuh components providing a solution for *Security Information and Event Management* (SIEM) and *Endpoint Detection and Response* (EDR) in one platform.

-Learn more about Wazuh Cloud Service in the below sections.
+Learn more about Wazuh Cloud in the below sections.

 .. toctree::
    :titlesonly: